 Results from Kruskal-Wallis test showed that age groups, marital status, literacy, family income, chronic illness, and job significantly affected how stressed they are.
-For age groups, there were statistical differences between all pair groups H (2) = 45.771, p=0.000.
-Oldest-old age group have higher median level of stress (4) than Old-old group (3) and young-old group (1).
-For marital status, the same test results indicated that there was a statistically significant difference between the married group with widow/widower group of marital status in terms of stress, H (3) = 8.810, p=0.032, widow/widower group reported higher median level of stress (21) than married group (17.50).
-The kruskal-Wallis test also pointed out that literacy significantly affected stress, H(5)= 30.686, P= 0.000, the statistical differences were between illiterate group with each secondary and elementary groups, those participants were illiterate have higher median level of stress(3) than both elementary (2) and secondary groups(1).
-Chronic illness also significantly affects the level of stress among elderly, H (3) =38.549, p=0.000.
-The differences were between the groups who have not any illness with those who have just physical illness and both (physical and psychological), those who haven't any illness have lower median stress level (1) than both groups who have just a physical illness (3) and have both physical and psychological illness (3).
-Economic states significantly affect stress level among elderly, H (2) =16.257, P= 0.000, the statistical differences were exist between those who located into the high economic status with both middle and low economic state groups.
-For high economic status have lower median level of stress (1) than both middle economic status (2) and low economic status (2.5).
+For age groups, there was a statistical differences between all pair groups H (2) = 45.771, p=0.000.
+Oldest-old age group have higher level of stress (Mdn=4) than Old-old group (Mdn=3) and young-old group (Mdn= 1).
+For marital status, the same test results indicated that there was a statistically significant difference between the married group with widow/widower group of marital status in terms of stress, H (3) = 8.810, p=0.032, widow/widower group reported higher level of stress(Mdn=21) than married group (Mdn =17.50), The kruskal-Wallis test also pointed out that literacy significantly affected stress, H(5)= 30.686, P= 0.000, the statistical differences were between illiterate group with each secondary and elementary groups, those participants were illiterate have higher stress(Mdn=3) than both elementary (Mdn=2) and secondary groups(Mdn=1).
+Chronic illness significantly affects the level of stress among elderly, H (3) =38.549, p=0.000.
+The differences were between the groups who have not any illness with those who have just physical illness and both (physical and psychological), those who haven't any illness have lower stress level (Mdn=1) than both groups who have just a physical illness (Mdn=3), and have both physical and psychological illness (Mdn=3).
+Economic states significantly affects stress level among elderly, H (2) =16.257, P= 0.000, the statistical differences were exist between those who located into the high economic status with both middle and low economic state groups.
+For high economic status (Mdn=1) have lower level of stress than both middle economic status (Mdn=2) and low economic status (Mdn=2.50).
 Monthly family income also statistically affects stress level among the participants H (3) =16592, P=0.001.
-The differences were between two paired groups: 1-250000 IQD with 500000-750000IQD, 750000+ IQD with 500000-750000 IQD.
-Those who have 1-250000 IQD showed a lower median level of stress (1) than groups with 500000-750000IQD family income group (3).
-Those with monthly income more than 750000 IQD (1.50) reported lower median level of stress (1.5) than the group with income of 500000-750000 IQD (3) (Table 4).
+The differences were between two paired groups; 1-250000 IQD with 500000-750000IQD, 750000+ IQD with 500000-750000 IOD.
+Those who have 1-250000 IOD (Mdn=1) showed a lower level of stress than groups with 500000-750000IQD family income group (Mdn=3).
+Those with monthly income more than 750000 IQD (Mdn=1.50) reported lower level of stress than the group with income of 500000-750000 IQD (Mdn=3).
+Table 4.